w1yld/no-saint/README.md

 # Homebrew [T3]: No Saint
 ## Ponder:

+***You've been lied to,***
+***and yet you're a fool for believing it***
+***what promises did he make you?***

+***perhaps, a way out?***

 ## Background

+Chrstian, formerly known as Mr.Sane has sent a distress call, the call is strange, when magically tracked it shows up in wild space.
+But how could this be? distress calls from the shadow of dawn can only be sent from within Artha.
+Could it be a trap? an illusion? or does the cuplrit want to be found?

 ## Adventure Information
 - **Artha West Marches** Players must use characters that follow the guidelines provided in (Artha West Marches)[https://docs.google.com/document/d/1FhSjHEtIyDgpXjFlwFWdW4aRxHcAAQiNlHOmKjR3tUE/edit?usp=sharing]